FFZG-NLP-2024/TripAdvisor-Sentiment/reports/1_report.md

 ## Review Processing

 Following the data acquisition phase, the next significant part of our project involves working with the reviews gathered from TripAdvisor.
-This will include assigning sentiment to the reviews and developing annotation guidelines to standardize our analysis process.
+This includes assigning sentiment to the reviews and developing annotation guidelines to standardize our analysis process.
+A new script, (`3_clear_reviews.py`), has been implemented to process reviews stored in the (`data/src/reviews`) folder, which contains initially scraped reviews using a Chromium extension.
+The filtered reviews are then combined into a single output file in the (`data`) folder.

 ## Conclusion